Skip to content

 How to Maintain Your CVA Certification

-• A new personal philosophy statement that communicates your updated perspectives on volunteerism and the volunteer administration field as a whole
+1. A new personal philosophy statement that communicates your updated perspectives on volunteerism and the volunteer administration field.
+(Now required for recertification starting in 2025.)

 What qualifies as a Professional Development Unit?